dispix/deep-diff/README.md

 #  return-deep-diff

-Small immutable function returning an object representing the difference between to objects.
+Function returning an object representing the difference between two objects.
+The function is immutable-compliant as it does not affect the arguments.

 ## Installation